 - as your salary changes (increases or decreases) the amount you repay each month will be adjusted accordingly but the rate at which you repay will remain at nine per cent of your earnings above the minimum salary threshold

-- if your salary drops to the minimum salary or below at any time, your monthly repayments will stop until you are earning above that salary threshold again (at which point you will resume repaying nine per cent of your earnings above the minimum salary threshold)
+- if your salary drops to the minimum salary threshold or below at any time, your monthly repayments will stop until you're earning above that salary threshold again (at which point you'll resume repaying nine per cent of your earnings above the minimum salary threshold)

-- any loan that is outstanding after 30 years will be cancelled/written off (after 25 years for students from Northern Ireland, or after 35 years for students from Scotland)
+- any loan that's outstanding after 30 years will be cancelled/written off (after 25 years for students from Northern Ireland, or after 35 years for students from Scotland)

-- any student loan outstanding won’t affect your credit history and is very unlikely to affect your ability to get a mortgage in the future
+- a student loan won’t affect your credit history and is very unlikely to affect your ability to get a mortgage in the future

 If you take out a Maintenance Loan, this will be paid directly into your bank account in three instalments each year (at the beginning of each term).
 Please refer to the relevant student finance authority for more information.

-Some students from the EU (outside the UK) who are studying at an English university and who meet certain conditions may be eligible for help towards living costs.
-Contact the Student Finance Services Non UK Team for information and eligibility criteria (T +44 (0) 141 243 3570).
+Some students from the EU who are studying at an English university and who meet certain conditions may be eligible for help towards living costs.
+Contact the Student Finance Services Non UK Team for information and eligibility criteria (telephone: +44 (0) 141 243 3570).

 Will I have to pay the student loan for living costs back?

 As this is a loan, if you decide to take out a Maintenance Loan you will have to pay it back.
-Like the Tuition Fee Loan, you won’t start to repay your loan until after you’ve left university and are earning a minimum salary, at which point your repayments will be nine per cent of your earnings above the minimum salary, paid in monthly instalments.
+Like the Tuition Fee Loan, you won’t start to repay your loan until after you’ve left university and are earning a minimum salary, at which point your repayments will be 9% of your earnings above the minimum salary, paid in monthly instalments.

-If you take out loans for both tuition fees and living costs, when you leave university these amounts will be combined into a single total sum to be repaid.
-See the information above regarding loan repayment.
+If you take out loans for both tuition fees and living costs, when you leave university these amounts will be combined into a single total loan sum to be repaid.
+See the information above regarding interest on loans and loan repayment.
 Further information and guidance about student loans can be found on the GOV.UK website and from the relevant student finance award agency.